Indiana State designs and focuses its programs on in-demand fields. Sycamores + industry partners = jobs!

 “A second connection between ISU and BPS developed through the Central Indiana Institute of Packaging Professionals.
 Through BPS, I am member and the chapters focus is on mentoring future packaging engineers,” said Tricia Ann Rochyby, senior packaging engineer for Baxter Pharmaceutical Solutions LLC.
 “This partnership means that BPS has a reliable source.
 For BPS, the past has shown there is a connection between BPS and ISU that works.
 When a new packaging engineer position opens we are instantly reaching out to ISU.”

-Industry mentors also offer students perspectives besides those of James and Schafer.
+Industry mentors also offer students perspectives besides State’s faculty.

 “We are specialists in a lot of things, but working with industry mentors gives students an opportunity to get information that is specific to their projects,” James said.
 “There is so much students can learn from someone with 20 or 30 years in the industry that you can’t put in a textbook, and these partnerships ensure that our program never lacks opportunities for students.”